Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias in AI-Based Recruitment

 Recognizing the importance of screening processes, many researchers have focused on developing methods to detect and mitigate biases.
-For example, Pena \textit{et al.} \cite{pena2020bias,pena2020faircvtest} propose a testbed for resume screening algorithms to identify bias in candidate scoring across five scenarios with different protected attributes.
-Similarly, Deshpande \textit{et al.} \cite{deshpande2020mitigating} tackle bias by reweighting tf-idf values based on fairness metrics when matching resumes with job descriptions.
+Recent work by Wang et al. \cite{wang2024jobfair} have studied gender hiring bias in approaches using LLMs for resume scoring, and find seven out of ten studied LLMs show significant biases against males in at least one industry studied \cite{wang2024jobfair}.
+Similar studies on GPT-4o, Google Gemini 1.5, and Claude 3.5 have been conducted by An et al. \cite{an2025measuring}, wherein they studied gender and racial bias in these models for evaluating resumes, finding lower resume scores were assigned for Black male candidates with similar work experience, education, and skills \cite{an2025measuring}.
+A similar study was conducted on LLM representations of occupations, and found perpetuation of gender stereotypes of jobs based on names; for instance, feminine first-name embeddings increased probabilities for female-dominated jobs \cite{an2025mutual}.
+Another approach by Pena \textit{et al.} \cite{pena2020bias,pena2020faircvtest} proposes a testbed for resume screening algorithms to identify bias in candidate scoring across five scenarios with different protected attributes.
+Similarly, Deshpande \textit{et al.} \cite{deshpande2020mitigating} tackle bias by reweighting term frequency--inverse document frequency values based on fairness metrics when matching resumes with job descriptions.
 Burke \textit{et al.} \cite{burke2021fair} introduce a mitigation method through candidate ranking.
 While these techniques represent an initial effort in bias mitigation, non-textual features within screening models, such as images (commonly found in online profiles), and key non-protected attributes like educational background may still contribute to perpetuating bias.
 This issue, where non-textual features such as visual and auditory cues contribute to bias, is particularly prevalent in the screening of candidate video or phone interviews.